-(5) Improvement in Decentralized Framework of Local Administration and Institution
+(5) Improvement in Decentralized Framework of Local Administration and Institutions

-The Local Authority Law of 2000 and its Executive Regulation indeed share an extensive parts for the provisions in relation to water resource management determining functional roles of local councils at governorate and district level, local organs of line-ministries, community and community-based organizations, as well as means and procedure in its planning, execution, and regulation and monitoring.
-However, the current institutional structure developed in Sana'a in accordance to the Water Law of 2002 seems to make less use of local institutions, particularly Governorate Local Council and District.
-Thus, there are significant opportunities to improve decentralized framework of local institution and administration in Sana'a Basin, through full utilization of local capacity in Local Councils and institutionalization of those local institution of opportunity in the Basin management.
+The decentralized framework of local institutions and administrations delineated both in the Water Law of 2002 and the Local Authority Law of 2000, with their related by-laws and decrees, was reviewed in Chapter 6 of the Supporting Report.
+It was also confirmed that the institutional and administrative framework introduced in Sana'a Basin, in accordance with Water Law and related decree, is consistent with the one determined in the Local Authority Law.
+The Local Authority Law indeed shares-extensive parts for the provisions in relation to water resource management, determining functional roles of local councils at governorate and district level, local organs of line-ministries, community and community-based organizations, as well as means and procedure in its planning, execution, and regulation and monitoring.
+However, the current institutional structure developed in Sana'a in accordance to the Water Law of 2002 seems to make less use of local institutions, particularly Governorate Local Council and District in execution, enforcement, and regulation and monitoring of the Water Law and program relating improved water resource management.